corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

 section_menu: corda-5-alpha
 ---
 <!-- CLI https://r3-cev.atlassian.net/browse/DOC-4185-->
-This section describes how to manually bootstrap Kafka and the database using the Corda CLI.
+This section describes how to manually bootstrap deployment elements managed by Helm.
 <!--do we need to add back in installation instructions??-->

+## Kafka

+..

+## Database

+..